 What Does Good Introduction Comprise?

-Naturally, each essay has unique signature because every person writes in their own way.
+Naturally, each assignment has unique signature because every person writes in their own way.
 But there are still rules that should be followed when writing a starting essay section.
 Namely, there are four essential components that should be present, and it doesn’t matter what topic you’ve chosen.

 - Hook.
 Some students wonder how to start an assignment introduction.
 Hook is the very first sentence: it is a fact, statistic, or even rhetorical question that should attract the reader’s attention right away.
 Think hard about this bit because this is extremely important.

 - Background.
 After opening sentence, dedicate several to describing your topic.
 Be concise, don’t mention any lengthy details — tease readers, don’t give everything away.
 Explain why your topic is relevant and outline its main concepts.

 - Outline.
 Tell audience what you’re going to be doing.
 Be brief and state the order in which your task will be done.
 For example: “The first part is focused on research of the existing sources on IT.
 The second offers an insight into what the future might entail with further IT development.”